dallison/phaser/phaser/docs/phaser_user_guide.md

 about how much memory is used for making it fast.
 This system's main goal is to minimize the amount of memory used as the whole buffer is the thing that is sent over the network as the message.
-Therefore, rather than using elaborate (and fast) alloction techniques, this heap manager uses a simple free list of 32-bit offsets.
+Therefore, rather than using elaborate (and fast) allocation techniques, this heap manager uses a simple free list of 32-bit offsets.
 This makes it use less memory but also makes is slower and prone to heap fragmentation (has blocks that are too small to be of any use).